nvdaes/appNvdaes/README.md

 # appNvdaes
 App for Spanish nvdaes mailing list at groups.io

-For more details about the NVDA's mailing list and this project (in Spanish), please see the [webpage about nvdaes mailing list](https://nvdaes.github.io/lista/).
+For more details (in Spanish), please see the [post about this project](https://nvdaes.github.io/appNvdaes/).

 If you wish to contribute this application, you can read the [contributing guidelines].